open-contracting/standard-development-handbook/docs/meta/style_guide.rst

 -  "hyphen", **not** "dash", to describe the "-" character
 -  Prefer "release" and "record" to "OCDS release" and "OCDS record", unless the latter are clearer in context

+For parts of a whole:

+-  "stage", for parts of a contracting process or framework agreement procedure
+-  "phase", for parts of OCDS implementation

 For processes:

 -  "contracting (or planning) process", unless the sentence relates to only one or the other